John Zorn

 John Zorn (born September 2, 1953) is an American composer, conductor, producer, arranger and saxophonist who "deliberately resists category".
 Zorn's avant-garde compositions and experimental improvisations meld jazz, rock, hardcore, classical, contemporary, surf, metal, soundtrack, ambient, Jewish and world music performed by "often unexpected groups of players.. getting startling, unrepeatable results".
 Rolling Stone noted that "[alt]hough Zorn has operated almost entirely outside the mainstream, he's gradually asserted himself as one of the most influential musicians of our time".

 Zorn re-arranged and radically orchestrated Ennio Morricone's spaghetti Western, gangster and war movie themes for The Big Gundown, released on Nonesuch Records in 1986 to critical acclaim.
 His following albums, Spillane (1987) and Naked City (1990) continued to merge styles and challenge formats.
 His alternative hardcore influenced bands, Naked City and Painkiller gained him wider exposure in the early 1990s.
-From 1994, Zorn's Masada project blended orchestration and ethnic influences and orchestration, expanding over the following two decades to encompass hundreds of compositions by Zorn performed and recorded by many different ensembles.
+From 1994 until 2018, Zorn composed and recorded over three hundred Masada project compositions performed by many different ensembles.

 Zorn's extensive recordings have been released through his independent Tzadik Records since 1995.
 Zorn has composed concert music for classical ensembles and orchestras, for opera, sound installations, film and documentary.
-His live performances are often highlighted at festivals where several musicians and ensembles perform his repertoire.
+His live performances are often highlighted at festivals featuring different ensembles interpreting his diverse repertoire.